 - Sample/test type: Home blood collection test kit

-Founded in 2018, Jinfiniti, which recently raised $5 million to expand their longevity blood test with new biomarkers, offers only one blood test package currently.
-But, as opposed to other blood test companies that are more aimed at general health and wellness, Jinfiniti is laser-focused on longevity which makes their panel of high interest to spanners.
+Founded in 2018, Jinfiniti, which recently raised $5 million to expand their longevity blood test with new biomarkers, offers four blood test packages currently, not including the unique, “build your own,” option.
+And, as opposed to other blood test companies that are more aimed at general health and wellness, Jinfiniti is laser-focused on longevity which makes their panels of high interest to spanners.

-The Jinfiniti test, called “AgingSOS,” covers only 13 biomarkers—including five from our life-extension biomarkers list—but the additional ones they do cover are both, a) rarely covered by other blood tests and b) highly relevant to cutting-edge theories of aging.
+The basic Jinfiniti test, called “AgingSOS Starter Panel,” covers only 17 biomarkers—including seven from our life-extension biomarkers list—but the additional ones they do cover are both, a) rarely covered by other blood tests and b) highly relevant to cutting-edge theories of aging.

-For instance, they’re the only test I could find that measures NAD+ and NADH levels in your blood.
-While there’s some disagreement on the utility of this for life extension (cellular and tissue levels of NAD are ideally what you want to measure, not just blood levels) it’s nevertheless an interesting start at measuring some of the things the newest anti-aging research is telling us are important.
+For instance, they measure NAD+ and NADH levels both in your blood and within cells.
+While there’s some disagreement on the utility of measuring blood NAD+ levels for life extension (cellular and tissue levels of NAD are ideally what you want to measure, so it’s nice intracellular NAD+ levels have been included) it’s nevertheless an interesting data point for some of the things the newest anti-aging research is telling us are important.

-The blood test itself is a home collection kit requiring two vials of blood which is then shipped back to Jinfiniti for analysis.
+The blood tests themselves consist of home collection kits requiring two vials of blood which are then shipped back to Jinfiniti for analysis.
 Rather than using a third-party lab like Labcorp, Jinfiniti processes their tests in-house.

 3. Lab Test Analyzer by SelfDecode

-- Cost: $97 annually or $297 lifetime (plus the cost of any third-party blood tests)
+- Cost: $97 annually (plus the cost of any third-party blood tests)

 We’ve covered biohacker-founded SelfDecode’s offerings before, specifically their DNA genotyping test aimed at spanners and their 3rd party genetic analysis service as well.